 The Tarptent ProTrail Li fly is made with a spruce green 0.51 oz/yd-2 Dyneema DCF, while the grey floor is made with 1 oz/yd-2 Dyneema DCF.
 The fly is strong enough for use in protected campsites without high wind, while the floor is thick enough for use without a footprint if you’re sleeping on top of forest duff and not on sand or more abrasive surfaces.
 If you do manage to wear a hole in the floor, Dyneema DCF is very easy to repair with a patch (supplied free from Tarptent) or tape.

-The fly is translucent and lets in a fair amount of light and heat if you set up in direct sunlight.
-These can both be factors in your tentsite selection.
+The fly is translucent and lets in a fair amount of light and heat if you set it up in direct sunlight.
+These can both be factors in your tent site selection.
 The primary advantage of using Dyneema DCF, besides its 38% weight savings over silnylon, is that it doesn’t sag at night or when it gets wet.
 For example, when I’ve used the silnylon version of the Tarptent ProTrail, I’ve found it necessary to guy out the center of the sidewalls to counteract sagging in wet weather.
 That’s not needed at all with the ProTrail Li sidewalls which stay drumhead tight all night and/or when it rains.
 The ProTrail Li also does not require seam-sealing like Tarptent’s silnylon tents and dries very quickly when exposed to sunlight after a night of rain.

 The ProTrail Li is trivial to set up and you can do it in the rain without getting the inside of the tent wet.
-As a Pacerpole trekking pole user, I also really appreciate that trekking poles are inserted into grommets in the ceiling, tips up, so that the tent can used with any style of trekking pole handle.
+As a Pacerpole trekking pole user, I also really appreciate that trekking poles are inserted into grommets in the ceiling, tips up so that the tent can be used with any style of trekking pole handle.
 Tarptent has a lot of UK customers where Pacerpoles are popular and I wouldn’t be surprised if this design choice was deliberate for that reason.

 Tearing down and packing up the tent is also quite simple because the ProTrail Li doesn’t have any additional carbon-fiber struts (called Tarptent Pitchlocks) incorporated into the tent body.
 The Tarptent models that have these struts can be impossible to pack horizontally into narrow backpacks because they have a fixed length that’s wider than the pack bag.
 But the ProTrail Li can be folded and rolled up quite narrowly, so it can fit horizontally in any backpack.
 That’s a big deal for me, which is one reason why I purchased this particular tent.
 I also really like this shape and style of tent for forested, more protected terrain.